Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_bodysnatcher_enabled                    0       // Whether or not the bodysnatcher should spawn ttt_lootgoblin_enabled                      0       // Whether or not the loot goblin should spawn ttt_cupid_enabled                           0       // Whether or not the cupid should spawn ttt_drunk_enabled                           0       // Whether or not the drunk should spawn ttt_oldman_enabled                          0       // Whether or not the old man should spawn ttt_killer_enabled                          0       // Whether or not the killer should spawn
+ttt_bodysnatcher_enabled                    0       // Whether or not the bodysnatcher should spawn ttt_lootgoblin_enabled                      0       // Whether or not the loot goblin should spawn ttt_cupid_enabled                           0       // Whether or not the cupid should spawn ttt_sponge_enabled                          0       // Whether or not the sponge should spawn ttt_drunk_enabled                           0       // Whether or not the drunk should spawn ttt_oldman_enabled                          0       // Whether or not the old man should spawn ttt_killer_enabled                          0       // Whether or not the killer should spawn